Some individuals are perplexed by the phrase "home equity." So, to understand home equity loans, let's look at a few examples.

-down payment may have been as low as 3% or as large as 20% or more.
+You most likely put a down payment on your house when you bought it.
+The down payment might have been as little as 3% or as much as 20% or more.

-In this example, your “home equity”, would look like this:
+In this case, your "home equity" would be as follows:

 But after 5 years, not only did you reduce the amount that you owe the bank, but the house has increased in value (hopefully).
 The home may now be worth $110,000.
 So the equity in the home is the down payment ($5,000) plus the amount you paid down on the mortgage ($6,598.36) plus the increase in value ($10,000).